 If you have any medical conditions or have never exercised regularly before, it is best to consult your doctor or medical practitioner before you start.

 I swim breaststroke pretty well.
-I want to know how I can utilize it get maximum exercise so that I swim to tone up and lose weight.
-Is minimum strokes to go from one end to the other better or the more number of times I do the stroke, the better?
-I can manage to do both but the latter gets me tired sooner.
-I can manage to go from one end to the other in 3 strokes itself, but if I do the regular one stroke after the other with timed breathing it takes me 10-12 strokes.
+I want to know how I can utilize it to get maximum exercise so that I swim to tone up and lose weight.
+Is minimum strokes to go from one end to the other better, or are the more times I do the stroke, the better?
+I can do both, but the latter gets me tired sooner.
+I can go from one end to the other in 3 strokes, but if I do the regular one stroke after the other with timed breathing, it takes me 10-12 strokes.

-up and lose weight then we are talking about working your muscles and burning calories.
+If your main aim is to tone up and lose weight, we are talking about working your muscles and burning calories.

-Swimming the length of the pool using more strokes, burns more calories and tones your muscles and this is immediately evident in the fact that you get tired.
-Unfortunately when it comes to exercise and weight loss the old saying goes, it is pain to gain!
-It is therefore very important that you swim out of your comfort zone.
+Swimming the length of the pool using more strokes burns more calories, and tones your muscles, and this is immediately evident in the fact that you get tired.
+Unfortunately, when it comes to exercise and weight loss, the old saying goes, it is pain to gain!
+It is, therefore, very important that you swim out of your comfort zone.

-When it becomes manageable then change it so that it becomes a challenge again and your results will continue to come.
+When it becomes manageable, then change it so that it becomes a challenge again, and your results will continue to come.